Thousands ordered to flee California wildfire near Yosemite

 Pacific Gas & Electric said on its website that more than 2,600 homes and businesses in the area had lost power as of Friday afternoon and there was no indication when it would be restored.
 "PG&E is unable to access the affected equipment," the utility said.

 A shoeless older man attempting to flee the blaze on Friday crashed his sedan into a ditch in a closed area and was helped by firefighters.
 He was safely driven from the area and did not appear to suffer any injuries.
-Several other residents stayed in their homes Friday night as the fire continued to burn nearby.
+Several other residents stayed in their homes Friday night as the fire burned nearby.

 Meanwhile, firefighters have made significant progress against a wildfire that began in Yosemite National Park and burned into the Sierra National Forest.

-The Washburn Fire was 79 per cent contained Friday after burning about 7.5 square miles (19.4 square kilometres) of forest.
+The Washburn Fire was 79% contained Friday after burning about 7.5 square miles (19.4 square kilometres) of forest.
 It was one of the largest fires of the year in California, along with the Lost Lake Fire in Riverside County that was fully contained in June at 9 square miles (23 square kilometres)

 The fire broke out July 7 and forced the closure of the southern entrance to Yosemite and evacuation of the community of Wawona as it burned on the edge of Mariposa Grove, home to hundreds of giant sequoias, the world's largest trees by volume.